hunterxcobby/100-days-of-code/log.md

    - Explored the basics of relational databases and the significance of concepts like tables, rows, and columns.

 2. **Relational Database Management Systems (RDBMS):**
-   - Discussed the role of RDBMS in managing and organizing data efficiently.
+   - learned the role of RDBMS in managing and organizing data efficiently.

 3. **Databases and SQL:**
-   - Introduced the Structured Query Language (SQL) as a standard language for managing relational databases.
+   - learned the Structured Query Language (SQL) as a standard language for managing relational databases.

 4. **Relational Database Concepts:**
    - Learned about key relational database concepts, including primary keys, foreign keys, and relationships.